Identitarian movement: Metapolitics

 A key strategy of the Identitarian movement is to generate large media attention by symbolically occupying popular public spaces, often with only a handful of militants.
-The largest action to date, labelled "Defend Europe", occurred in 2017.
+The largest action as of 2019, labelled "Defend Europe", occurred in 2017.
 After crowdsourcing more than $178,000, Identitarian militants chartered a ship in the Mediterranean Sea to ferry rescued migrants back to Africa, observe any incursions by other NGO ships into Libyan waters, and report them to the Libyan coastguard.
 In the event, the ship suffered an engine failure and had to be rescued by another ship from one of the NGOs rescuing migrants.

-The European Identitarian movements often use a yellow lambda symbol, inspired by the shield designs of the Spartan army in the movie 300, based on the comic book by Frank Miller.